Spotlight on CBD

 |Polly and Olivia VanderWoude (3.5) attended Governor Cuomo's bill signing ceremony in New York City July 7th, making New York the 23rd state to allow medical marijuana.
 Polly says "It has been an incredible journey to be a part of this advocacy effort.
 I am honored to have not just made this an option for my own daughter, but for thousands of New Yorkers suffering from intractable epilepsy and other serious medical conditions."

-Three-year-old Olivia VanderWoude has suffered uncontrollable seizures all but 14 days since she was diagnosed with epilepsy at 2-months-old.
+Three-year-old Olivia VanderWoude has suffered uncontrollable seizures all but 14 days since she was diagnosed with epilepsy at 2 months old.

 Polly wants to give Olivia a marijuana strain rich in cannabidiol (CBD), the major non-psychoactive ingredient in marijuana.
 Epilepsy patients who have used the CBD-rich marijuana treatment have shown tremendous progress and a drastic reduction in seizures.

-“I was skeptical at first, but families are trying medical cannabis and it is working, including several girls with Aicardi Syndrome.”
-Polly said.
+“I was skeptical at first, but families are trying medical cannabis and it is working, including several girls with Aicardi Syndrome,” Polly said.

-At a ceremony on July 20, Gov. Pat Quinn signed the law which adds seizures to the list of conditions that can be treated with medical-grade cannabis.
+At a ceremony on July 20, former Gov. Pat Quinn signed a law which adds seizures to the list of conditions that can be treated with medical-grade cannabis.
 It stipulates that adults who suffer from epilepsy will be permitted to smoke medical marijuana, but children will be able to take “non-smokable forms of medical marijuana.”
 The law holds much potential to alleviate the suffering of people with intractable epilepsy.
-It will go into effect in January 2015.
+It will go into effect January 2015.

 News: Chicago Tribune,

 The New York Senate passed a bill legalizing access to medical marijuana on June 20 in a 49-10 vote.
-Governor Andrew Cuomo was adamant that no smoking of the drug would be permitted and the State Health Department would oversee the program.
+Former Governor Andrew Cuomo was adamant that no smoking of the drug would be permitted and the State Health Department would oversee the program.
 Diseases qualifying patients for access to and use of the medical marijuana currently include AIDS, cancer, epilepsy and several serious degenerative conditions.

 News: NY State Governor, NY Daily News

-Instead, Polly has become a fierce advocate for the Compassionate Care Act, the legislation that would make medical marijuana legal in New York, where she said 88 percent of its residents favor legalization of medical marijuana.
+Instead, Polly has become a fierce advocate for the Compassionate Care Act, the bill that would make medical marijuana legal in New York, where she said 88 percent of its residents favor legalization of medical marijuana.

 "It's incredibly frustrating when there is such wide support from the constituency base but the legislators are failing to act," Polly said.